FX-05 Xiuhcoatl: Design details

 The design of the weapon is compatible with telescopic, red-dot and mechanical sights and has a folding, adjustable butt stock.
 The barrel is hammer forged, and the weapon is capable of semi-automatic, three round burst and full auto fire.
 It has a cyclic rate of fire of 750 rounds per minute.
 Most of the rifle's receiver is constructed of a polymer reinforced with carbon-fiber with an underlying titanium frame and comes in black, dark-green and desert-tan colors as well as the SEDENA digital camouflage patterns used by the Mexican army.
 The charging handle can be installed on either side of the rifle with gas piston located above the barrel, which operates under a multi-lugged rotary bolt system.
 Safety/fire mode selectors are located above the pistol grip on both sides of the FX-05.
 It can accept NATO-standard as well as specific transparent magazines.
 In 2017, it was announced that a Mexican-made grip pod was in development.

 The internal mechanism and barrel are made of advanced corrosion-resistant stainless steel.
 An indigenous programmable air-burst grenade launcher is currently under development for the FX-05, which will be able to fire standard NATO munitions in addition to Mexico's new RSE-7 fuel-air grenade round.
 The FX-05 is also compatible with the AG36 grenade launcher as used on the G36, which is in use until the proprietary design is finalized.
 In 2017, a Mexican-made UBGL was also demonstrated.

 The FX-05 is one of the world's few assault rifles featuring polygonal rifling, which eliminates the normal grooves of a weapons barrel replacing them with a system of "hills and valleys" in a rounded polygonal pattern.
 The optical sight is an integrated one with a carry handle attached as standard.

 There has been some criticism that the barrel has reliability issues and a short operating life, blamed on low-quality materials.

-The FX-05 is available in several configurations optimized for differing use, including: assault rifle (Fusil de asalto), carbine (Carabina), compact (Carabina corta, literally "short carbine"), light machine gun (Ametralladora) and sharpshooter (Francotirador) variants.
+The FX-05 is available in several configurations optimized for differing use, including: assault rifle (Fusil de asalto), carbine (Carabina), compact (Carabina corta, literally "short carbine"), light machine gun (Ametralladora) and sharpshooter (Sniper) (Francotirador) variants.
 The variants are all essentially identical, excepting the short carbine having a shortened fore-end and the sharpshooter being equipped with a fixed adjustable stock rather than the standard folding stock.